okx/okexchain-docs/dev/maintain/run-a-node/rpc-node/run-a-testnet-node.md

-# Run A Testnet Node
+# Run a Testnet Node

 ## Steps to Sync with Testnet
 There are 2 methods to sync your testnet node.